 The experiment was conducted during 2022-23 to study the effect of plant growth regulators on growth and flowering of pot anthurium.
 It was carried out under the shade-net house of the All-India Co-ordinated Research Project on Floriculture, Odisha University of Agriculture and Technology, Bhubaneswar, Odisha, India.

 The experiment was laid out following completely randomized block design, with three replications and sixteen treatments.
 Uniform plants of pot anthurium (10 cm high), raised through tissue culture were chosen for this experiment.
 The plants were planted in 6-inch earthen pots in a substrate containing cocopeat: perlite: sand in the ratio 10: 1: 1.
-All plants were sprayed uniformly with a nutrient mixture of 20:20:20 (water soluble NPK) @ 20 g/l on alternate days and micro-nutrient @1ml l-1 was sprayed at 15 days interval.
+All plants were sprayed uniformly with a nutrient mixture of 20:20:20 (water soluble NPK) @ 20 g/L on alternate days and micro-nutrient @ 1 mL L-1 was sprayed at 15 days interval.
 One month after planting, the plants were sprayed with different concentration of BA, GA3 & CCC as per the details given in table 1.

 Table 1: Concentration of spray solutions in different treatments.